oroinc/documentation/backend/entities/customize-datagrids/backend/index.rst

 Behavior Customization
 ^^^^^^^^^^^^^^^^^^^^^^

-In order to customize the datagrid (e.g., dynamically added columns, custom actions, add additional data, etc.), you can listen to one of the events dispatched in the datagrid component.
+To customize the datagrid (e.g., dynamically added columns, custom actions, add additional data, etc.), you can listen to one of the events dispatched in the datagrid component.
 More information on events, including their full list, is available in the section on :ref:`events <customize-datagrids-events>`.

 Extending
 ^^^^^^^^^

 The grid can be extended in several ways:

-- create a custom datasource, if needed (e.g., already implemented SearchDatasource for working with search engine)
+- create a custom datasource, if needed (e.g., already implemented SearchDatasource for working with a search engine)
 - create a custom :ref:`extension <customize-datagrid-extensions>`
-- create some addons to the already registered extensions (e.g., a specific backend formatter)
+- create some add-ons to the already registered extensions (e.g., a specific backend formatter)
 - change the base datagrid or the base acceptor class (they are passed to the builder as DIC parameters)

 **Related Articles**